royyandzakiy/royyandzakiy/README.md

 # Hi, I’m Royyan

-Senior Embedded / Firmware Engineer
+Embedded Software / Firmware Engineer
-C++ • RTOS • Zephyr • ESP-IDF • Systems Architecture
+C++ • RTOS • Zephyr, ESP-IDF • Systems Architecture

 I work on embedded systems that need to behave predictably in the real world.
 From bare-metal and RTOS firmware to device-to-desktop tooling, I focus on designs that are explicit, debuggable, and maintainable over time.